-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best one for you.
-This review of CoinEx consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of CoinEx consists of four parts: general info, fees, deposit methods and security.

 CoinEx is a cryptocurrency exchange based in Hong Kong.
 There are loads of coin exchanges from Hong Kong.
 Hong Kong is in a way the Mecca of cryptocurrency trading.
-A non-exhaustive list of competitors to this exchange on its home turf is Binance, Bit-Z, KuCoin and BitFlip.
+A non-exhaustive list of competitors to this exchange on its home turf is Binance, Bit-Z and KuCoin.

 It does not list US-investors as prohibited from trading.
 But, US-investors should do their own independent assessment of any problems arising from their residency or citizenship.
 In a worst-case scenario, they may not be able to trade at one or several exchanges that could be the best cryptocurrency exchange site for them (maybe including this one).